-Anything valuable, such as money, jewelry, ID, or other important documents should always remain in your carry-on.
-Also, your electronics, like your laptop, Kindle or other e-reader, and camera (as well as the batteries and chargers), should never go in your checked luggage.
+Anything valuable, such as money, credit cards, jewelry, ID, or other important documents should always remain in your carry-on.

 Also, make sure the items you are likely to use during the flight are packed in the bag you’re putting under the seat in front of you.
 Even if you have an aisle seat, you don’t want to be pulling things out of the overhead compartment throughout the flight.

 Bring Tissues on the Flight

 This one might seem a little random, but tissues come in handy on flights.
 That dry air can irritate your nose.
 Unexpected turbulence can cause you to spill your drink, and a flight attendant with napkins might be far away.